wing5wong/artisan-whs-static/source/_news/2020-08-10_whs-results-dance-nz-made-2020-regionals-day-1.md

 show_in_slider: true
 date: 2020-08-10T23:25:42.319Z
 ---
+**_(Photos taken by Paris Munro)_**

-**What a stunning two nights of dancing from our WHS dancers!** These are photos from the first night of Solos, Duos and Trios.
+**What a stunning two nights of dancing from our WHS dancers!**

+These are photos from the first night of Solos, Duos and Trios.
 There are some more photos to come.

 **Congratulations to all of our dancers !!**